 With the existing climate change scenario, by 2030, water scarcity in some arid and semi-arid places will displace between 24 million and 700 million people.
 (UNCCD).

-Increased pressure on water security as well as the opening of Arctic channels are areas of great concern.
+Increased pressure on water security, food shortages, and the opening of Arctic channels are areas of great concern.